dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 tied to the result of the interaction in the past *and* to future interactions.
 So, any future interaction to either particle has to account for state changes to the other particle in the entangled pair.

+In fact, this in and of itself, *could* what drives the Heisenberg Uncertainty Principle ... but it's probably not.
+But if you think about it: if all electrons have a web of entanglements that extend pretty far back, then to determine qualities of one particle, then wouldn't you need to know all of the states of particles it had interacted with? ...
+I need to be able to ask some questions...

+I imagine that entanglement itself could be responsible for a degree of uncertainty.
+The states of dependent particles could change based on the particles they depend on.

 ## Interconnected and Everconnected